Heineken beer sales rise on strength outside Europe, U.S.

-BRUSSELS (Reuters) - Heineken NV (HEIN.AS), the world’s second-largest brewer, reported an increase in beer sales in the third-quarter, with growth in all regions except Europe, where a poor summer dampened consumption.
+BRUSSELS (Reuters) - Heineken NV (HEIN.AS), the world’s second-largest brewer, reported an increase in third-quarter beer sales on Wednesday, with growth in all regions except Europe, where poor summer weather reduced demand, and in the United States.

 Sales in the July-Sept period rose 2.5 percent excluding the impact of acquisitions to 60.0 million hectolitres, a little ahead of the average 57.9 million average expectation in a Reuters poll.